Lamer87/Space_Engineers_DLC_unlocker/README.md

   - It is no longer possible to paste dlc items contained in blueprints on a server (discussion [here](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/19)):
     Some game mechanics has been changed and sadly there is no way to fix this issue.

+  - If a block is locked, it is due to some mod that modifies it, making it appear protected by a dlc.
+    You can disable that mod, or you can unlock it with a little patience,
+    but if the mod gets an update you have to do this again:
+    Go to your Steam mods folder "C:\Program Files (x86)\Steam\steamapps\workshop\content\244850\",
+    find that mod, open every ".sbc" files and delete all the lines containing "DLC", example `<DLC>Warfare2</DLC>`

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)